tuskydev/Python-Game-of-Life/README.md

 ## Key notes:
-* Abandoning pylab import module
+* Stopping pylab import module use

 ## Steps to recreate: